schrmh/pdfgrepSIXEL/README.md

 (- display numbers next to pages for those operations:)
 - Edit a page in an external editor (text or graphical)
 - See adjacent pages

+"Bugs":
+- Only one word is searchable (no space)
+- Too many pdf files won't work because of loop with uppercase letters (see code)